barbatus/vssr/README.md

 ## Isomorphic Environment
 [@tanstack/bling](https://github.com/TanStack/bling) makes it possible to run purely server code in client React hooks or components via Vite transpilation hooks.
-Hence, one can write server code not only in Server Components but also in Client ones, which is then extracted automatically into separate server API endpoints.
+Hence, one can write server code both in Server Components and in Client ones, which is then extracted automatically into separate server API endpoints.

 This NPM provides a boilerplate to get started with @tanstack/bling as it still requires some patching.